FactoryOptic/documentation/content/en/docs/networkInterface/freed.md

 ### FreeD

-With XD or Cooke /i lenses, Syncro-Link will send FreeD packets containing zoom, focus and iris as scaled integers as follows
+With XD or Cooke /i lenses, SYNCRO-LINK will send FreeD packets containing zoom, focus and iris as scaled integers as follows

     zoom focal length (24 bits) as focal length in mm x 64 focus distance (24 bits) as focus distance in mm x 64